Discretizing

 fig3b

-There are various manners to deeper investigate the results such as looking at the CPDs.
+There are various ways to investigate the results further, such as examining the CPDs.

 # Print CPDs